maar34/img-to-thumb/README.md

-# Sample Function: WAV to MP3 Converter
+# Sample Function: Image Thumbnail Creator

 ## Introduction

-This repository contains a sample serverless function written in Python that converts a WAV audio file to MP3 format.
+This repository contains a sample serverless function written in Python that creates a thumbnail image from an uploaded image file.
 The function performs the following actions:

-1. Downloads a WAV file from a specified DigitalOcean Spaces bucket.
+1. **Downloads** an image file from a specified DigitalOcean Spaces bucket.
-2. Converts the WAV file to MP3 format using `audioread` and `lameenc`.
+2. **Creates a thumbnail** in WEBP format (150 x 150 pixels, 1:1 aspect ratio) using the `Pillow` library.
-3. Uploads the converted MP3 file back to the Spaces bucket.
+3. **Uploads** the thumbnail image back to the Spaces bucket under a `thumbnails/` directory.
-4. Sends a notification to a specified endpoint (`config-proxy`) with details of the converted file.
+4. **Sends a notification** to a specified endpoint (`config-proxy`) with details of the thumbnail image.

 You can deploy this function on DigitalOcean's App Platform as a Serverless Function component.
 For more information, refer to the [DigitalOcean Functions Documentation](https://docs.digitalocean.com/products/functions/).